 Desalting of Crude oil means the removal of the dissolved salt in the crude oil and increasing the grade of the crude oil.
 Crude oil dehydration is the process of removing the water present in crude oil to meet the purchaser’s limit.
-Since salt is dissolved in the water so the dissolved salt is also removed in the process.
+Since salt is dissolved in the water, the dissolved salt is also removed in the process.

-Why desalting and dehydration of Crude Oil?
+Why Desalting and Dehydration of Crude Oil?

 Crude purchasers place limits on the salt and water contents of the crude they buy, typically: